 Bolton Hill, being a primarily residential area, is the cradling community of MICA and offers an intimate amount of stores and attractions within walking distance.

 The Inner Harbor, the place where the downtown ward meets the water, has a plethora stores for a diverse and extravagent shopping experience, as well as restaurants and cultural attractions!
 The Inner Harbor also cradles the Baltimore Convention Center, which is home to a diverse group of conventions and conferences which appeal to every kind of MICA student.

 No car?
 No worries!
 The Inner Harbor is the crown jewel of Baltimore, and is easily accessible by Light Rail and the Charm City Circulator.

 Hampden is a funky neighborhood with some true 'Bawlmer' spirit.
 Here you'll find lots of places to eat, as well as vintage furniture and clothes shopping.
 With it's kitschy aesthetic, certainly it's a nifty place to be thrifty!

-A historical district with cobble stone streets, small-businesses, and a distincy salty-sailor spirit: Fells Point offers distinct and unique stores, restraunts, and cultural excursions with a cozy and exciting atmosphere.
+A historical district with cobble stone streets, small-businesses, and a distinctly salty-sailor spirit: Fells Point offers distinct and unique stores, restaurants, and cultural excursions with a cozy and exciting atmosphere.
 Chill on the edge of the neighborhood and say 'hello!' to some ships big and small paying their visit to one of the biggest seaports on the East Coast.

-With the best view in Baltimore—Federal Hill is a historical and residential district which partners with the Inner Harbor in being a water-front haven for culturally rich activities.
+With the best view in Baltimore—Federal Hill is a historical and residential district which partners with the Inner Harbor in being a water-front haven for culturally rich activities and delicious restaurants and night-life.
 Housing the world-famous American Visionary Art Museum—it's certainly worth a hop over.

 A tight-knit community of Italian families that go back generations—Little Italy is the hub of great food and warm and fuzzy cultural festivals and traditions.